learningsimulator/learningsimulator/joss_manuscript/paper.md

 \begin{equation}
     S \to B \to S'. \nonumber
 \end{equation}
-Learning algorithms can then use the reinforcement value of $S'$ gives as an indication of the quality of the response $B$ to $S$.
+Learning algorithms can then use the reinforcement value of $S'$ as an indication of the quality of the response $B$ to $S$.
 Specifically, this can be accomplished by
 <!--- the learning mechanism -->
 updating one or more of the subject's memory state